 Explore the town of Grindelwald

-Getting to Grindelwald: You can reach Grindewald from Lauterbrunnen either by car (about 20 minutes) or by train – change at Zweilütschinen.
+Getting to Grindelwald: You can reach Grindelwald from Lauterbrunnen either by car (about 20 minutes) or by train – change at Zweilütschinen.
 Journey time around 40 minutes.

-A popular destination in its own right, Interlaken is close enough to Lauterbrunnen to enjoy even a short visit.
-I've written a separate post dedicated to Interlaken where I share what to do in Interlaken.
+In fact, there’s so much to do here that I've written a separate post dedicated to Interlaken where I share what to do in Interlaken.
 You can read it here.

 This is the place to come for more shopping amenities (there’s at least three large supermarkets in town), a casino, and to join cruises on beautiful Lake Thun and Lake Brienz.